gperron0/DroneReforestation/README.md

 # Drone de reforestation

-**Description:** Embedding an airgun and intelligent guidance system on a drone to enable massive reforestation.
+**Description:** POC of embedding an airgun system on a drone to enable massive reforestation by projecting seeds into the ground.

 <img src="https://via.placeholder.com/900x300.png?text=Video+illustrating+your+project,+or+picture">